 As one who has sung in choirs or other groups since I was small, I know what it is to feel in complete harmony with a group operating, at least in theory, as one, with one mind, one voice, one heart.
-Perhaps members of a basketball team or other similar team sport has a sense of this in those rare moments when the team is flowing together as a single organism with one goal – to get the ball in the basket or the goal – and the movement of one player is part of the coordinated movement of the whole.
+Perhaps a member of a basketball team or other similar team sport has a sense of this in those rare moments when the team is flowing together as a single organism with one goal – to get the ball in the basket or the goal – and the movement of one player is part of the coordinated movement of the whole.

 There are some anthropologists who contend that in earlier communities (earlier than the culture that has evolved from the time of the renaissance) the sense of belonging to a tribe or group was more basic than the awareness of individuality.
 They suggest that it provided a sense of personal satisfaction and fulfilment that is largely absent in the ‘me-centred’ lives of individuals in contemporary society.
 Some wonder whether there was something akin to a tribal mind in operation.
 Some even contend that, until relatively recently in human evolution, there was not even a sense of being an individual, only a part of a tribe or even only a part of the great creation: ultimate comm-unity.
 The doctrine of the Trinity assumes ultimate community: a thrice personal God into which the church is gathered by the work of the Spirit; a blessed comm-unity.